ambika-ks/MyWorks1/NODE PACKAGE-NPM/README.md

 ## EXTRA

-If you have completed this activity, work through the following challenge to further your knowledge:

 * How does the `-y` flag save us some time when running `npm init`?
 What does the `-g` flag do when running `npm install`?

 Use [Google](https://www.google.com) or another search engine to research this.